gh-andre/KeePassFont/README.md

     msxsl MyKeePass.xml KDBX_Dump_HTML.xsl -o MyKeePass.html

-The latter provides greater flexibility, but you must ensure that exported XML and generated HTML are saved in some encrypted storage, such as a BitLocker folder or a USB drive attached via a hardware encryption key.
+The latter provides greater flexibility, but you must ensure that exported XML and generated HTML are saved in some encrypted storage, such as a BitLocker drive or a USB drive attached via a hardware encryption key.

 ## Repository Structure